ApollineRodary/Endive/README.md

 ## Architecture

 The core code of Endive can be found in the `endive` directory.
-It contains OCaml code to parse and validate proofs and is meant to be reusable.
+It contains an OCaml libary to parse and validate proofs which is meant to be reusable.
+There is also an executable that uses this library to parse and validate a proof file.

 ### The Interface